 An enclosed vessel used to heat water is called a steam boiler.
 The heat can then be transferred to the final user using the steam that is under pressure [12-14].
 The development of the plaincylinder boiler resulted in the creation of the first boiler.
 Since then, several attempts have been made to alter the boiler only to better suit its intended use.
 In a review paper, [15] conducted a thorough investigation into the design and analysis of Lancashire boilers.
 A dry steam boiler with an electrically powered superheater was built [16].
 To clarify the main components of a boiler, [17] projected the laboratory steam boiler developed from the basic physical geometry of a fire-tube boiler.
 A comprehensive dynamic model of a full-scale fire-tube boiler was created by [18] including constitutional equations in addition to mass, energy, and momentum balances.
-[19] research on the design, construction, and performance evaluation of an electric steam boiler.
-They aimed to improve an existing steam boiler through the incorporation of a heating element and a thermostat.
+[19] research on the design, construction, and performance evaluation of a heating element and a thermostat.
 However, in this present study, we conducted a design analysis of a miniature steam boiler for the generation of steam to create a small-scale steam boiler for laboratory demonstration and to act as a source of steam generation at the Igbinedion University Okada, College of Engineering laboratory.